aielte-research/whittlehurst/README.md

 [![pypi](https://img.shields.io/pypi/v/whittlehurst.svg)](https://pypi.org/project/whittlehurst/)

 ## Overview

-This module provides an implementation of Whittle's likelihood method to estimate the Hurst exponent of a time series.
+This module implements Whittle's likelihood estimation method for determining the Hurst exponent of a time series.
-The method fits a theoretical spectral density model to the periodogram of the time series realization.
+The method fits the theoretical spectral density to the periodogram computed from the time series realization.
-This implementation supports multiple spectral density approximations for fractional Gaussian noise (increments of fractional Brownian motion) and ARFIMA processes.
+This implementation includes spectral density approximations for fractional Gaussian noise (increments of fractional Brownian motion) and ARFIMA processes.

 The Hurst exponent ($H$) controls the roughness, self-similarity, and long-range dependence of fBm paths: